exercism/blog/stories/expeditions-elixir-exercism.md

-**Jonathan:**  Well, good evening everyone and welcome to the Exorcism podcast.
+**Jonathan:**  Well, good evening everyone and welcome to the Exercism podcast.
 I'm privileged to be joined by **Brian **Underwood. **Brian,** where are you living at this point in time?
 And tell us a little bit about your story and how you ended up where you are now.
 **Brian:**  Yeah, for sure.
 Thanks for having me.
 Yeah, so I'm in Stockholm, Sweden.
 But originally I'm from the US, born in Ohio, so a bit of a journey from there.
 **Jonathan:**  No.
 **Brian:**  the, I guess, my... you wanted to know like where I where I am from, like my sort of my journey in between I guess.